SvetlanaRedkina/Ranking-Companies/README.md

   style="width: 230px; height: 130px">
 ## Ranking-Companies

-Ranking functions are super helpful 👍 in SQL but can sometimes be confusing.This is how I came up with an idea of this project ✨.
-I wanted ranking functions to be under my belt 💪, so I would use them within my derived tables or CTE.
-I will be glad if my project is useful to someone else 😊.
+Ranking functions are super helpful 👍 in SQL but can sometimes be confusing.
+This is how I came up with an idea of this project ✨.
+I wanted ranking functions to become one of my strengths 💪, so I would use these functions inside my derived tables or CTE.
+I would be glad if my project benefited someone else 😊.

 ### Companies.sql
-- You will find three tables in Companies.sql: Companies, projectDates, and petCompanies.
+- You will find three tables in the Companies.sql: Companies, projectDates, and petCompanies.
-- Each query in Companies.sql  achieves a certain task and includes explanations of similarities and differencies between ranking functions:
+- Each query in the Companies.sql achieves a certain task and includes explanations of the similarities and differencies between ranking functions:

      1️⃣ rank() and rank() with partition by